-Esch was the representative for Michigan’s 2nd congressional district and was a Republican.
+Esch was the representative for Michigan’s 2nd congressional district as a Republican.
 He served from 1967 to 1976.

 Esch is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Esch sponsored and cosponsored.
+The chart is based on the bills Esch sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Esch sponsored bills primarily in these issue areas: